 CollectiveSun believes the time to ask for donations is when your investors are receiving their loan repayments.
 During the annual loan repayment notification process, when CollectiveSun informs community members their loan repayments are arriving and how much principal and interest they’ve earned during the year, we offer them an opportunity to donate all or a portion of their repayments back to the nonprofit or tax exempt organization they love and support.
 This unique component of CollectiveSun’s CrowdLending campaign provides nonprofit and tax exempt organizations with an opportunity to “double dip” from a singular investment.
 The nonprofit or tax exempt organization receives the initial loan amount to fund the solar project and then charitable donations are received when these same funds are paid back annually to the investors.

 A church in New York wanted to reduce their energy bills with clean, renewable energy.
 They also wanted to demonstrate their commitment to Creation Care Theology by supporting environmental causes.
 They decided to use an installer who gave them a bid of $200,000 for a 60kW system that will reduce their energy bill by 75%.
 The pastor looked at all available funding options.
 He didn’t have enough money in reserves to pay for the system outright.
 Two banks told him his loan request was too risky with a third bank offering an 11% loan.
 The pastor didn’t want to go to his supporters asking for another round of donations.
 Instead, he decided to utilize CollectiveSun’s CrowdLending campaign which allowed the pastor to ask his supporters for a loan to fund the solar project.
-He informed his supporters that he wanted the Church to become more fiscally responsible by lowering operating expenses with solar.
-At the same time he explained that the Church would become a better shepherd of the earth (Creation Care Theology).
-He informed his supporters the loan would be paid back annually over 10 years with a 5% return on their investment, the church would take possession of the system at no additional cost in just 6 years, the Prepaid PPA would allow the church to lock in a discounted energy rate 75% less than what they were currently paying for 25+ years which protects them against any utility rate increases.
+He informed his supporters the loan would be paid back annually over 10 years with a 5% return on their investment, the church would take possession of the system at no additional cost in just 6 years, the SPA would allow the church to lock in a discounted energy rate 75% less than what they were currently paying for 25+ years which protects them against any utility rate increases.
 Best of all, the church only needed to raise $170,000 because CollectiveSun was able to apply tax credits to reduce the cost by 15% (a $30,000 saving).
 That’s money they could use to build a new playground.
 At the end of the 25+ year life of the solar system, this church will end up saving $500,000 or more!

 When asked for his opinion at a Board a meeting CollectiveSun attended a very excited Pastor responded: “You mean to tell me CollectiveSun allows my Church to utilize the tax credits I otherwise couldn’t, I don’t have to once again go to my flock and ask them for more donations, any money given is a loan they’ll get back with interest, and the annual repayments on that loan are sometimes donated back to the church?”
 Answer: YES